-As part of the Transactions, each of the unvested outstanding phantom units granted under the AMP LTIP was assumed by the Company and converted into 1.8926 RSUs under the AM LTIP representing a right to receive shares of the Company's common stock for each converted phantom unit.
+As part of the Transactions, each of the unvested outstanding phantom units granted under the Antero Midstream Partners Long Term Incentive Plan was assumed by the Company and converted into 1.8926 RSUs under the AM LTIP representing a right to receive shares of the Company's common stock for each converted phantom unit (all such RSUs, the "Converted AM RSU Awards").
+The Converted AM RSU Awards are accounted for as if they are distributed by Antero Midstream Partners to Antero Resources.
+Therefore, the expense related to the Converted AM RSU Awards is subject to allocation by Antero Resources.

 RSU awards vest subject to the satisfaction of service requirements.
 Expense related to each RSU award is recognized on a straight-line basis over the requisite service period of the entire award.
 Forfeitures are accounted for as they occur by reversing the expense previously recognized for awards that were forfeited during the period.
-The grant date fair values of these awards are determined based on the closing price of the Company's common stock on the date of the grant.
+The grant date fair values of these awards are based on the closing price of the Company's common stock on the date of the grant.